7 ways to maximise your property’s sell-ability factor

-Enhancing your kerb appeal, naturalising your aesthetics and sprucing up fixtures and fittings are just some ways to breathe life (and character) into your property before it opens for inspection.
-Here's how you can boost the sell-ability potential of your home.
+Enhancing your kerb appeal, naturalising your aesthetics and sprucing up fixtures are just some ways you can boost the sell-ability of your home.

 1. Go neutral

-Customising your home and using bold colours can deter potential buyers, particularly if it will involve significant time and fiscal resources to alter these finishes.
+Bold colours can deter potential buyers.
 Using neutral colours on walls and ceilings can give your property that blank canvas feel which enables future buyers to create their own vision for the property.

 Neutral colours and classic designs can also make your home appear larger and brighter, so embrace this inexpensive option to widen the target market for your property.

-If you’re ready to sell your property, consider updating fixtures and fittings in your home.
-Replacing door or cabinet handles or even adding modern appliances to your kitchen are cost-effective ways of updating the appearance of your property.
+Consider updating fixtures and fittings in your home, such as replacing door or cabinet handles.
+Adding modern appliances to your kitchen are cost-effective ways of updating the appearance of your property and also add value.

 4. Street appeal

-The exterior of your property will create the prospective buyer's’ first impression of your property, so it’s important to make it look good.
-Spruce up your landscaping with new plants and manicured lawns, and ensure that the pathway to the front door is de-cluttered and presentable.
+The exterior of your property will create the prospective buyer's first impression, so it’s important to make it look good.
+Ensure that the pathway to the front door is clean and presentable.
 Update your front door with a fresh coat of paint or invest in a modern letterbox.
 Mow your lawns and add some new plants.

 While prospective buyers know that the property is currently lived in, you want them to imagine themselves in your home, so try to remove personal items such as family photos and belongings.